fredrikaverpil/mylittleci/README.md

 ### Decide on CI features

-Edit `noxfile.py` and the `requirements[_type].txt` files to use the features you want.
+Edit `tox.ini` to use the features you want.
 A recommendation is e.g. to pick either black _or_ yapf, not both.

 If you feel pylint is too picky, just go with flake8, rather than adding a truckload of non-default settings to pylint.